oapicf/pinterest-sdk/clients/go/generated/docs/KeywordMetrics.md

 NewKeywordMetricsWithDefaults instantiates a new KeywordMetrics object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAvgCpcInMicroCurrency

-`func (o *KeywordMetrics) GetAvgCpcInMicroCurrency() float32`

-GetAvgCpcInMicroCurrency returns the AvgCpcInMicroCurrency field if non-nil, zero value otherwise.

-### GetAvgCpcInMicroCurrencyOk

-`func (o *KeywordMetrics) GetAvgCpcInMicroCurrencyOk() (*float32, bool)`

-GetAvgCpcInMicroCurrencyOk returns a tuple with the AvgCpcInMicroCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAvgCpcInMicroCurrency

-`func (o *KeywordMetrics) SetAvgCpcInMicroCurrency(v float32)`

-SetAvgCpcInMicroCurrency sets AvgCpcInMicroCurrency field to given value.

-### HasAvgCpcInMicroCurrency

-`func (o *KeywordMetrics) HasAvgCpcInMicroCurrency() bool`

-HasAvgCpcInMicroCurrency returns a boolean if a field has been set.

 ### GetKeywordQueryVolume